 Have you stopped enjoying your pool?
-Maybe it’s because it needs some obvious renovations such as broken tiles or a cracked pool shell.
+Maybe it has obvious signs that it needs some repairs, such as broken tiles or a cracked pool shell.
 But what if your pool is swimmable and you still don’t feel like taking a dip?
 Or you see the obvious signs of wear and tear, but you just don’t feel that your pool is worth fixing because it runs inefficiently?
 These are symptoms of an outdated pool.

 So are you really too busy to go swimming, or is that just an excuse?
 If you look a little closer at your pool, you can easily figure it out.
 Here are 7 signs that it’s time to update your pool:

 Even in the summer, there are a limited number of hours between when you get home from work and when it gets dark.
 If your pool and pool area are too dark, then once you see the sun edging its way towards the horizon, you may decide that you don’t have enough time to go for a swim.

 Most pools nowadays are built with a pool light or two, but this still may not be enough.
 After all, if you can’t see the pool edge or easily find the path back to the house, you may decide that it’s not safe enough for a swim.

 Fortunately, this is something you don’t have to live with.
 Adding some pool lighting to your pool area and deck will allow you to use your pool for longer.